Cimpress-MCP/oauth_reverse_proxy/readme.md

 The `thresholds` array contains 0 or more mappings from a consumer key name to the acceptable threshold for that key.
 In the example above, the consumer_key "privileged_key" is allowed to make 1000 requests per second while "unprivileged_key" can only make 1 request per minute.

 **https** The default behavior of `oauth_reverse_proxy` is to listen on an HTTP socket.
 If you wish to use HTTPS instead, you must specify an `https` object in the configuration for the proxy, providing a path to both a key and certificate pem file.
+Note that both a key and cert must be provided or the proxy will not be created.

 #### Planned Features ####